Manindersingh0101/PROJECT-OCTR-23/README.md

 # PROJECT-OCTR-23
-THIS IS MY FIRST repository
+THIS IS MY FIRST Git Repositor
+Auther-Maninder Singh